Tips On Cavity Prevention For Toddlers & Babies

 Supervise Tooth Brushing

 Another thing you can try doing is toothbrush your teeth alongside them so they can copy your actions.
-Anything that makes tooth brushing fun and interesting will be worthwhile until it becomes an ingrained habit.
+Anything that makes tooth brushing fun and exciting will be worthwhile until it becomes an ingrained habit.

 Make Sure They Visit Midtown Dentistry Regularly